 We have now released six STEM Challenges.
 The challenges have been released in two parts and are linked to six local companies to support you in exploring the various companies and engineering sectors in your area.

-Winning entries for each challenge will receive a £25 amazon voucher and one learner will be offered a bespoke training day at the centre once we safely reopen our doors again.
+Winning entries decided upon at the start of every month will receive a £25 amazon voucher and one learner will be offered a bespoke training day at the centre once we safely reopen our doors again.

 Primary STEM Challenge

-We have just released an exciting challenge specifically for primary aged children to get involved with over the summer holidays.
+We released an exciting challenge specifically for primary aged children to get involved with.
 This has been funded by InComm Training and will be judged by some of our industry professionals.
 To find out more about the challenge download the guidance below.

 We have created some help sheet to support you getting involved in the challenge